dart-backend/angel/packages/container/angel_container_generator/README.md

 ## Known limitation

-* Reflection on functions/closures
+* Reflection on functions/closures is not supported
-* Reflection on private declarations
+* Reflection on private declarations is not supported
-* Reflection on generic type
+* Reflection on generic type is not supported